Robert J. Gordon

 Robert James Gordon is an American economist.
-He is the Stanley G. Harris Professor of the Social Sciences at Northwestern University.
-Gordon is one of the world’s leading experts on inflation, unemployment, and long-term economic growth.
-His recent work asking whether U.S. economic growth is “almost over” has been widely cited, and in 2016 he was named as one of Bloomberg’s top 50 most influential people in the world.
+He is the Stanley G. Harris Professor of the Social Sciences at Northwestern University and one of the world's leading experts on inflation, unemployment, and long-term economic growth.

+He is known for his work on U.S. economic growth, productivity, inflation, and price measurement.
+His research has had significant influence on both academic scholarship and economic policy, particularly in the areas of historical productivity analysis, supply shocks, and inflation measurement.